 - 1. When necessary, the Employer will create, in consultation with the OSTU, posts of special responsibility such as Department Heads, Curriculum Coordinators, Team Leaders (middle school), Head Teacher and Teacher-In-Charge.
-Positions will be posted as per Article E.21 (Posting and Filling) of this Agreement. - 2.
-Duties of teachers appointed to these positions will be mutually agreed to by the OSTU and the Employer prior to the assignment.
+Positions will be posted as per Article E.21 (Posting and Filling) of this Agreement. - Duties of teachers appointed to these positions will be mutually agreed to by the OSTU and the Employer prior to the assignment.
 Current job descriptions are appended to and form part of this Agreement. - 3.
 Any allowances are annual amounts which shall be paid in ten (10) equal monthly payments.
 Where the position is not occupied for a full year, the allowance shall be in proportion to the period in which the position is occupied. - 4.
 When the work is split between more than one (1) teacher, the allowance shall be paid to the teachers in proportion to their workloads. - 5.
 Any position not described in Article B.24.1 or any positions reclassified during the life of this Agreement shall be considered a new position. - 6.
 The allowance for new positions shall be subject to negotiations between the Employer and the Union. - 7.
 Effective July 1, 1991 schools will receive release time for curriculum management as follows:

-Penticton Senior Secondary 240 F.T.E.
-T.O.C. days Princess Margaret Junior Secondary 80 F.T.E.
-T.O.C. days McNicoll Park Junior Secondary 80 F.T.E.
-T.O.C. days Summerland Secondary 120 F.T.E.
-T.O.C. days
+Penticton Senior Secondary Princess Margaret Junior Secondary McNicoll Park Junior Secondary Summerland Secondary 240 F.T.E.
+T.O.C. days 80 F.T.E.
+T.O.C. days 80 F.T.E.
+T.O.C. days 120 F.T.E.
+T.O.C. days a.
+Teacher Teaching on Call release days